uber/cadence/docs/03_concepts/06_topology.md

 At the core of Cadence is a highly scalable multitentant service.
 The service exposes all its functionality through a strongly typed [Thrift API](https://github.com/uber/cadence/blob/11448bb7729857022b9f382b356b61e8a9aa77f1/idl/github.com/uber/cadence/cadence.thrift#L33).

 Internally it depends on a persistent store.
 Currently, Apache Cassandra and MySQL stores are supported out of the box.
-For listing workflows using complex predicates, ElasticSearch cluster can be used.
+For listing workflows using complex predicates, Elasticsearch cluster can be used.

 Cadence service is responsible for keeping workflow state and associated durable timers.
 It maintains internal queues (called task lists) which are used to dispatch tasks to external workers.